DataDx/MeasuresCatalog/README.md

 #### Credit Amount
 A credit is an accounting entry that either increases a liability or equity account, or decreases an asset or expense account.
 #### Days Worked
+The number of days worked by provider(s) in the practice.
 #### Debit Amount
 A debit is an accounting entry that either increases an asset or expense account, or decreases a liability or equity account.
 #### distinctPatienAlt